pmq20/FormCore/Frontend/README.md

 ## Features

-* Front-end and back-end are separated, exposing a fine set of form-related API
+* Front-end and back-end are separated, exposing a fine set of form-related API;
-* Forms are inheritable, so that the end user does not need to build every form from scratch
+* Forms are inheritable, so that the end user does not need to build every form from scratch;
-* Input styles of form fields are extendable so that you can design your own input box for front-end rendering
+* Input styles of form fields are extendable so that you can design your own input box for front-end rendering;
+* Supports built-in fields and custom fields simultaneously, similarly built-in and custom options of select input-box are supported too.

 ## Usage